Sarah627/Java_miniatures/README.md

 #### What's JDK?

-"**_JDK_**" stands for Java Development Kit, it's the development environment for building java applications, it consists of JVM -_Java Virtual Machine_-, JRE -_Java Runtime Environment_- and development tools like compiler etc.
+"**_JDK_**" stands for Java Development Kit, it's the development environment for building Java applications, it consists of JVM -_Java Virtual Machine_-, JRE -_Java Runtime Environment_- and development tools like compiler etc.

 ![JDK](/images/JDK.jpg)

 Java is machine independent language, or it's more descriptive to refer to it as **platform-independent**; you can run it on any platform, while the JVM is platform-dependent; different JVM is designed for each platform (Linux, Windows, macOS).

-In other words, if we have three local devices, each of which has a different platform installed in it e.g.(windows, mac, linux), all is required to install a JVM for each device and the java files can run on any machine of them after compiling it just one time.
+In other words, if we have three local devices, each of which has a different platform installed in it e.g.(windows, mac, linux), all is required to install a JVM for each device and the Java files can run on any machine of them after compiling it just one time.

 Once you downloaded the latest version of JDK here you have two options: